Aman1337g/Java-notes-and-codes/README.md

     //block of code
 }
 ```
-- initializeVariable: initialize a new variable or use an already existing one.
+- **initializeVariable**: initialize a new variable or use an already existing one.
-- testCondition: It checks the testing condition of the loop after each iteration and returns a Boolean value, which determines if the loop should be terminated or not.
+- **testCondition**: It checks the testing condition of the loop after each iteration and returns a Boolean value, which determines if the loop should be terminated or not.
-- Increment/decrement: It is used to increment or decrement the variable after each iteraton.
+- **Increment/decrement**: It is used to increment or decrement the variable after each iteraton.

 Example